fsprojects/FSharp.Data.GraphQL/README.md

 let fieldWithArg = field.WithArgs([ arg ])
 ```

-To see the complete list of extensions used for improve definitions, you can take a look at the `TypeSystemExtensions` module of the `FSharp.Data.GraphQL.Shared` package.
+To see the complete list of extensions used to augment definitions, you can take a look at the `TypeSystemExtensions` module contained in the `FSharp.Data.GraphQL.Shared` package.